How we Assess Progress at Queensbury School

 How we assess learning?

-- Targets are set for the end of each year and end of each Key Stage.
+• Targets are set for the end of each year.

-- Every child will receive a written report during the year surrounding their progress.
-They will also receive two WEDUC progress reports throughout the year to provide a snapshot of their progress.
+• Every child will receive a written report during the year surrounding their progress.

-- Parents have two parents evening per year they can attend to check on their child’s progress.
-One which is focussed on reviewing the IEP targets and the other is with subject teachers.
+• Parents have two parents evening per year they can attend to check on their child’s progress.
+One which is focussed on reviewing the PLG (Personal Learning Goals) targets ( also known as IEP targets) and the other is with subject teachers.

-- Education Health Care Plan Targets form the holistic focus in a child’s IEP (Individual Education Plan).
+• Education Health Care Plan Targets form the holistic focus in a child’s PLG.

-- It incorporates the original P levels at the lower end and stretches up to the new mainstream National Curriculum so we challenge every child regardless of ability.
-(From P1i to P18).
-Queensbury School operates P4 – P18.
+• It incorporates the original P levels at the lower end and stretches up to the new mainstream National Curriculum so we challenge every child regardless of ability.

-- It utilises a software company SOLAR to to record the assessment data online.
+• It utilises a software company Evidence for Learning to record the assessment data online.
 Heads of Faculties and SLT triangulate to corroborate staff judgements.

 Exams and Accreditation